Introduction

 Why it matters –This reduces human error, removes emotional decision-making, and ensures trades happen with speed and precision.

-In short, algorithmic trading is a way of bringing structure and discipline into trading, but it is not a promise of returns.
+In short, algorithmic trading in India is a way of bringing structure and discipline into trading, but it is not a promise of returns.

 To ensure safe participation, SEBI has introduced a framework that changes how retail algos operate: